Flooring FAQ

 Q. Will I need to stay out of my house during sanding?

-leaving your house, unless you have separate floor to stay or very large
+recommend leaving your house, unless you have separate floor to stay or

 Q. Do you come in and move my furniture?